speechly/docs/content/_index.md

 Once you've completed the tutorial, you can read more about [SLU Examples](#) to improve your example template.
 Then you can move on to integrating your SLU model to your application with the help of our [Client Libraries](/client-libraries/).

-You can also use our [React Client](/client-libraries/react/tutorial/) tutorial/) to build a simple application with Speechly.
+You can also use our [React Client](/client-libraries/react/tutorial/) to build a simple application with Speechly.

-{{< button "/quick-start/" "flash-outline" "primary" "Proceed to Quick start" >}}
+{{< button "/quick-start/" "flash-outline" "light" "Proceed to Quick start" >}}
+{{< button "/client-libraries/react/tutorial" "flash-outline" "light" "Proceed to React tutorial" >}}